• NEWSLETTER

 That’s not strategy.
 That’s survival.

-In this episode of A Modern Nonprofit Podcast, I sat down with Kayla Meyers, Founder of Bridgepoint Evaluation, to talk about how nonprofit organizations can move from reactive, compliance-driven data collection to proactive, clarity-driven evaluation.
+In this episode of A Modern Nonprofit Podcast, Tosha sat down with Kayla Meyers, Founder of Bridgepoint Evaluation, to talk about how nonprofit organizations can move from reactive, compliance-driven data collection to proactive, clarity-driven evaluation.

 Because evaluation is not just a reporting requirement.
 It’s a leadership tool.